ibruno/forkast-prediction-market/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the Forkast Modified MIT License (with Custom Commons Clause), as described in [`LICENSE`](LICENSE).